CorzoTheOne/HabitLogger/README.md

 # HabitLogger

+TODO's
+- Add functionality to check if table with name already exists.

+DESCRIPTION AND REQUIREMENTS:

 In this application - i need to be able to create and track habits.
 The app stores and retrieves data from a real database.
 On startup - Create a 'SQLite' database, if one isn't present.